google/sqlcommenter/src/content/go/database_sql/_index.md

 ## Usage

-Please use the sqlcommenter's default go-sql database driver to open connection and get a db instance and use the db instance to execute statements.
+Please use the sqlcommenter's go-sql database driver to open a connection and use that connection to execute statements.
 Due to inherent nature of Go, the safer way to pass information from framework to database driver is via `context`.
 So, it is recommended to use the context based methods of `DB` interface like `QueryContext`, `ExecContext` and `PrepareContext`.

 ```go